-The Maryland Court of Special Appeals found Monday that the trial court erred in excluding the estate of a five year old drowning victim from presenting a survival action for conscious pain and suffering of the child while drowning.
+The Maryland Court of Special Appeals found Monday that the trial court erred in excluding the estate of a five-year-old drowning victim from presenting a survival action for conscious pain and suffering of the child while drowning.
 You can find the opinion here.
 I first blogged about this case two years ago after an Anne Arundel County jury awarded $4 million in a wrongful death action brought by his parents.
-The survival claim was dismissed by the trial court for lack of evidence that the boy suffered before he died.
+The trial court dismissed the survival claim for lack of evidence that the boy suffered before he died.

 The lawyers in the case on both sides did exactly what lawyers should do: make the best arguments for their clients.
 I would do the same.
 But it is haunting trying to explain this to your client in a wrongful death/survival action case.
 “No one knows for sure whether your child (or parent or sibling) suffered awfully before he/she died.
 But the likelihood is high because (fill in your own awful means of death).
-So we are going to argue that he/she endured unbelievable suffering that neither of us can ever imagine.”
+So we will argue that he/she endured unbelievable suffering that neither of us can ever imagine.”
 You don’t say it quite like that.
-But it is truly awful and it makes you want to get another job.
+But it is awful, and it makes you want to get another job.

 I’m glad the plaintiff won this argument.
-But it is absolutely possible that the child in this case did not suffer.
+But it is possible that the child, in this case, did not suffer.
 So, again paradoxically, I pray for “injustice” in this case and that this boy really did not suffer.
 Only God really knows.